rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 # "Toxic" Maximalists

-This is one of the silliest and most disingenuous criticisms out there.
+This is one of the silliest and most disingenuous criticisms.
 It usually goes like this,

- Bitcoiners are a toxic cult preventing
+!!! quote "Bitcoiners are a toxic cult preventing BTC from succeeding."
- BTC from succeeding.

 This is clearly disingenuous because no one would ever use this line of reasoning for any other asset.
-Would you refuse to buy a house because some home owners are jerks?
+Would you refuse to buy a house because some home owner was a jerk on the Internet?
 And more importantly, why would anyone care about the opinions of Bitcoin maximalists, as that clearly has nothing to do with